 “Transporting documents and electronic devices that contain sensitive personal information, leaving a residence unoccupied and [losing] misdirected mail are all risks associated with moving,” said Stacey Vogler, managing director of insurance company Protect Your Bubble.

-If your stress levels are skyrocketing at the thought of having your identity stolen in the middle of your next move, take a deep breath and follow these five tips for protecting yourself against identity theft.
+If your stress levels are skyrocketing at the thought of becoming a victim of identity theft in the middle of your next move, take a deep breath.
+Follow these five tips for protecting yourself against id theft.

 While a great moving company can make your relocation easier and more efficient, dishonest movers can quickly turn the process into a nightmare.
 Don’t forget that moving professionals often have direct access to your private possessions and information, so you always should do research to make sure a company is trustworthy.
-Before you hire a mover, read customer reviews online and view a company’s rating with the Better Business Bureau, recommends Robert Siciliano, identity theft expert with BestIDTheftCompanys.com.
+Before you hand over your credit card information, read customer reviews online and view a company’s rating with the Better Business Bureau, recommends Robert Siciliano, identity theft expert with BestIDTheftCompanys.com.

 If you’re holding on to a large number of old bills and financial records, reduce your risk by getting rid of sensitive documents you don’t need.

 “Sort through stored paperwork to determine what should be moved to the new location and what can be discarded,” Vogler said.